aboutlo/gulp-starter-kit/README.md

 ## TODO
 - check if underscore is included twice.
-- configure bucket name as external resource
-- set gzip level to 9.
-- add watch options to mochify if env === development and remove from watch task
 - create consolify task stating from mochify
 - Multiple bundles with shared dependencies (Need review)
-- on development environment first time sourceMapping and templates are missing.
-Task dependencies need a review
-- Use https://www.npmjs.com/package/gulp-rev to create unique js and css files.